-Animals with severe small airway obstruction have difficulty breathing.
+Animals with severe small airway obstruction can also have difficulty breathing.
 They may wheeze and push out their diaphragm when exhaling.
 They may be fearful or anxious, and their skin, eyes, nailbeds, and other tissues may appear bluish.
 The animal may be sedated and given medication to expand the airways and make breathing easier.
 Common causes include allergic reactions; asthma (cats); and fluid, blood, mucus, or foreign material in the lungs.

 If the large airways are only partially obstructed by a foreign object, the veterinarian will remove the object if possible.
 A tracheal tube may be placed to deliver oxygen.
 The animal may need to be sedated to relieve anxiety.
 When tracheal intubation is necessary, sedation, likely general anesthesia, will be needed.

-When animals have difficulty breathing, they breathe faster and breathing takes more effort.
-The breathing pattern often changes, followed by changes in posture.
+When animals have difficulty breathing, they breathe faster and with more effort.
+Their breathing pattern often changes, followed by changes in posture.
 For example, dogs may stand with the elbows spread out and the back arched.
 Cats may crouch on all 4 limbs and raise their chest slightly, or sit high on the rear haunches and extend their head and neck.
 Obvious labored, open-mouth breathing and a blue tinge to the skin due to lack of oxygen develop last.
 These signs indicate significant loss of respiratory function.

 One cause of breathing problems is pleural space disease.
 The pleural space is the area between the membrane covering the lungs and the membrane lining the chest cavity.
 In this condition, air, fluid, or abdominal contents are in the pleural space.
 The veterinarian will hear muffled lung sounds over the affected regions.
-Treatment of pleural space disease begins with the veterinarian using a needle or catheter to remove the air or fluid that is free in the chest cavity.
+Treatment of pleural space disease begins with the veterinarian using a needle or catheter to remove the air or fluid that is in the chest cavity.
 This procedure relieves the tension within the chest, allowing the heart to beat and the lungs to expand.
 A chest tube is then placed to continue to relieve the pressure.

 Shock is the medical term for changes that develop when the body attempts to compensate for limited heart function, blood volume, or circulation.
 Shock can develop in many emergency situations, including head trauma, excessive blood or fluid loss, and severe infection.
-Signs of shock include a rapid heart rate, pale mucous membrane color, very low blood pressure, very little urinary output, and weak pulses.
-As shock progresses, delivery of oxygen and other nutrients to the tissues drops, eventually leading to organ failure and ultimately death.
+Signs of shock include a rapid heart rate, pale mucous membrane color, low blood pressure, minimal urinary output, and weak pulses.
+As shock progresses, delivery of oxygen and nutrients to the tissues drops, eventually leading to organ failure and ultimately death.

 Medication to relieve pain is usually provided quickly.
 Narcotics or local anesthetics can be used.
 Your veterinarian may use other medications as well.

-In an emergency, after your pet has been stabilized the veterinarian will ask you for a more complete history, conduct a more systematic physical examination, and begin specific diagnostic and treatment procedures.
+In an emergency, after your pet has been stabilized, the veterinarian will ask you for a more complete history, conduct a more systematic physical examination, and begin specific diagnostic and treatment procedures.

 Accidents, falls, and fights with other animals may result in different types of trauma.
 In blunt trauma, the animal has been struck by an object (such as a car) but the skin was not penetrated.
 Blunt trauma is commonly associated with internal bleeding, organ rupture, fractures, and head injuries.
 In penetrating trauma, a sharp object, such as an arrow or bullet, pierces the skin, and injuries are related to the path of the penetrating object.
 Falling from a height can cause multiple bone fractures, as well as injuries to the chest and organs.
-A dog bitten by another larger dog can have deep penetrating bite wounds and will frequently have spinal injuries and tracheal rupture from the thrashing motions experienced during the attack.
+A small dog bitten by a larger dog can have deep penetrating bite wounds and will frequently have spinal injuries and tracheal rupture from the thrashing motions experienced during the attack.

 Some traumatic injuries to the chest are potentially life-threatening.
 Bruising of the lungs, air in the space around the lungs (called pneumothorax), heart rhythm problems, internal bleeding, and rib fractures are emergencies that may result from blunt trauma.

-Tests to help determine the extent and severity of the problems include chest x‑rays, blood tests, and an electrocardiogram (ECG).
+Tests to determine the extent and severity of the problems include chest x‑rays, blood tests, and an electrocardiogram (ECG).
 A procedure called centesis, in which a needle is inserted into the chest or abdomen of the animal to remove fluid or air, may also be performed.
-Laboratory examination of any fluid removed can help with diagnosis.
+Laboratory examination of fluid removed can help with diagnosis.